 This is a gorgeous part of the park with trails and boardwalks criss-crossing over the lakes.

-Once you arrive at Station 3, take the shuttle to Entrance 2.
-Then, take the boat back across Lake Kozjak.
+Once you arrive at Lake Kozjak, take the electric boat across Lake Kozjak to P3.

 Viewpoints over Plitvice Lakes